cmda-vr/documentation/summaries/learning-virtual-reality.md

 ### The WebVR API
 The browser already has the capability to do stunning real-time 3D rendering using WebGL.
 (The API standard for rendering 3D graphics using JavaScript) WebVR builds on top of that.
-* Discovering / Connection displays; API for the developer to discover and connect to VR displays
+* Discovering / Connection displays: API for the developer to discover and connect to VR displays
-* Presenting content; Presentation to the VR head-mounted display as a sseparate display device.
+* Presenting content: Presentation to the VR head-mounted display as a sseparate display device.
 Browser also performs any optial distortion.
-* Refreshing the display; Application to refresh its graphics at the native refresh rate of the HDM.
+* Refreshing the display: Application to refresh its graphics at the native refresh rate of the HDM.
-* Head tracking; New JavaScript API that tracks head position and orientation.
+* Head tracking: New JavaScript API that tracks head position and orientation.

 With these four features, a application can use WebGL to render virtual reality scenes with high performance.